thecartercenter/nemo-docs/content/formsoverall/formsoverall.rst

 **To create a new Form**:

-1. Go to the forms page by clicking on the :guilabel:`Forms` menu.
+1. Click :guilabel:`Forms` menu.
-2. Click the :guilabel:`Create New Form` link.
+2. Click :guilabel:`Create New Form`.
 3. Type a name for the form in the text box.

 .. note::